patrickbrett/collatz/README.md

 The interactive demo shows that every number in the range tested (1 to 100) clearly follows this rule - following the arrows from any point, every number eventually reaches back to 1.

+Halving steps are shown in pink, triple-plus-one steps are shown in blue in the visualisation.
+The terminal state - the number one - is shown in green.

 Running this on larger samples (say, up to 5000) and generating full interactive visualisations is possible but quite slow.
 I've visualised a couple of these below:

 ## Example visualisations